polterguy/fine-tune-hyperlambda/README.md

 * Show me an endpoint concatenating name and age with a greeting and returning the result to caller
 * Generate an HTTP endpoint for me that lists all files in /etc/www/ and returns this to the caller
   - Change the folder to /foo/bar/
+  - Create a log entry when invoked, and make sure only admin users can execute it
 * How do I concatenate two strings given to an endpoint as arguments?
   - Return the concatenated result, and put a space between arguments
 * Create an API endpoint that allows me to insert a contact into HubSpot